Raaschou/roborally/README.md

 for this purpose.
 We then retrieve the last executed command using player.getLastCommand().
 If no command exists (null), the method simply returns.
 Otherwise, it calls executeCommand(player, lastCommand) to reapply the last action.
-Before any action is executed, the executeCommand(), starts by setting the given command as the last command.
+Before any action is executed, the executeCommand(), starts by setting the given command as the last command (except of course with the "again"-card).

 ## Updated GameController
 We have updated the controller.GameController.executeNextStep() method to call the implemented helper methods